This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli. It is also a great dip for garlic breadsticks.

-We use to visit our grandparents for summer vacations in my childhood days to Madurai, a city in TamilNadu, India.
-Madurai is very famous for roadside Idly shops, maintained by aged women(I don't know the present scenario).
+We used to visit our grandparents for summer vacations in my childhood days in Madurai, a city in Tamil Nadu, India.
+Madurai is famous for roadside Idly shops maintained by aged women(I don't know the present scenario).

 What is Indian garlic chutney?